code-with-amitk/Code-examples/DS_Questions/Data_Structures/Graphs/Toplogical_Sort/Kahn_Algo.md

         |2|2|1|1|0|0|
          0 1 2 3 4 5

-2. Create an queue and enqueue all vertices with indegree=0.
+2. Take queue and enqueue all vertices with indegree=0.
-   Note: if none of nodes has indegree=0 that means graph has a cycle.
+   - if no node has indegree=0 that means graph has a cycle.
         |4 5|
          q